 We have partnership exam centres all over the UK, in:

-Bolton, Birmingham (practical endorsement only), Cambridge, Coventry, Gravesend, Liverpool (practical endorsement only), Oxford, Swindon, Ashton-under-Lyne (Greater Manchester), Fareham (limited places available), Stockton-on-Tees (limited places available), London (limited places available).
+Bolton, Birmingham (practical endorsement only), Cambridge, Coventry, Doncaster, Gravesend, Oxford, Swindon, Fareham (limited places available), Stockton-on-Tees (limited places available), London (limited places available).
+We are also able to book practical endorsements only in Liverpool.

 If you wish to sit your exams in one of these partnership centres, our student support team can arrange this for you.